 Maintaining face-to-face contact is especially critical for remote teams.
 With all that’s happening during the pandemic and the solitary nature of remote working jobs, employees can feel a little left out and detached from the rest of the team.
 This is especially true at a sensitive time like everyone in the world is experiencing right now.
 Connecting remote workers and reminding them of your company’s culture can be best done through video conferencing.

-Video conferencing is the closest thing a remote team has to seeing and interacting with each other face-to-face.
+Video conferencing is the closest thing a remote team has to see and interacting with each other face-to-face.
 You can all see each other in real-time and enjoy quality time together as a team, even when working remotely.
 This kind of interaction adds a level of contact that can never be matched by online chat or emails.
 By seeing each other, making eye contact, and reading each other’s body language— which is how people are meant to communicate with each other— you create a more engaging work environment.

-If you’re one of the thousands of companies that had to immediately adapt to a work-from-home setup, then it’s possible you already have an attendance or human resource management system in place.
+If you’re one of the thousands of companies that had to immediately adapt to a work-from-home setup, then it’s possible you already have attendance or human resource management system in place.
 While an attendance system is sufficient enough in an office setting, remote working jobs demand a system that tracks not only the attendance of an employee but how they spend their time during work hours.

 Whether your employees are working in the office or at home, they are expected to work diligently and productively during their working hours.
 The only problem is, there’s no way to actually monitor how employees spend their time working if you can’t physically observe them doing it.
 This is where productivity management software could come in handy.